notgamer-modrinth/remob_description/README.md

 ## 🌀 Phase Breakdown

 ### **Phase 1:  (100% → 50%)**
-- Has a 15% chance to summon a **small wither skeleton on a wither skull** with **3 seconds of invulnnarability**(to prevent them of dying from the explosion damage.
+- Has a 15% chance to summon a **small wither skeleton on a wither skull** with **3 seconds of invulnerability**(to prevent them of dying from the explosion damage.
 - When damaged, explodes.

 ### **Phase 2:  (≤ 50%)**
-- Summons a wither miniboss and posses it, defeat it and the wither will go to his invul state then explode heavily.
+- Summons a wither miniboss and posses it, defeat it and the wither will go to his invulnerable state then explode heavily.

 ---